fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/2x6dist.svg" width="4" />

-Now: 1W -> 2B<br />
+Now: 1W -> 2B
-Later: 1W -> 3B<br />
+Later: 1W -> 3B
 3B: cannot enter now

 7 distance:

 <img align="top" src="References/2x7dist.svg" width="4" />

-Now: 2W -> 2B<br />
+Now: 2W -> 2B
-Later: 2W -> 2B<br />
+Later: 2W -> 2B
 No rule.

 <!---->

 In case of 7, there are 4 fields added to the 3-distance example.
-We would expect that in case of 2W, we cannot enter later, but now, 2W is possible even when entering later, because one line will be the corner white, and the other can go between the other two white fields, taking up all the blacks along the way.<br />
+We would expect that in case of 2W, we cannot enter later, but now, 2W is possible even when entering later, because one line will be the corner white, and the other can go between the other two white fields, taking up all the blacks along the way.
 From now on, increasing the numbers by 1 for every 4 distance increase will work.

 The next thing to do is the horizontal increase.